Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.feegrant.v1.MsgRevokeFeeAllowanceResponse"></a>
+<a name="lbm.feegrant.v1.MsgRevokeAllowanceResponse"></a>

-### MsgRevokeFeeAllowanceResponse
+### MsgRevokeAllowanceResponse
-MsgRevokeFeeAllowanceResponse defines the Msg/RevokeFeeAllowanceResponse response type.
+MsgRevokeAllowanceResponse defines the Msg/RevokeFeeAllowanceResponse response type.